af83/sponges/README.md

 ## Acknowledgements

-sponges would not have been the same without [Jesse Storimer](https://github.com/jstorimer) and his awesome book about [Unix](http://workingwithunixprocesses.com/).
+Sponges would not have been the same without [Jesse Storimer](https://github.com/jstorimer) and his awesome book about [Unix](http://workingwithunixprocesses.com/).